DavidT352/llm-playbook/README.md

 Recommendation: If you need flexibility or don’t have savings for a down payment, renting may be better.
 If you’re financially stable and plan to stay long-term, buying may be the better investment.

+**Why This Matters:**
+This prompt illustrates how structured reasoning and balanced pros/cons lists assist users in making informed, personal financial decisions.

 ---

 ### 7. Customer Support Extraction Prompt